HAVE YOU LOST A LOVED ONE?

 - Loss of earning capacity and financial support

-- Exemplary damages (elsewhere known as punitive damages)
+- Exemplary damages (sometimes referred to as punitive damages)

 Bereaved families in Houston and all over Texas may file a wrongful death lawsuit as individuals or as a group.
-These parties are eligible:
+Parties who are eligible to file a claim include:

 - Surviving spouse